pixeloven/pixeloven/NOTES.md

 * New CLI Addons
     * Break out typedoc feature
     * Break out the test feature (specifically jest)
-    * Create new commit CLI to support commit linting along side husky and lint-stage
+    * Create new commit CLI to support commit linting along side husky and lint-stage (Or just namespace our config better and integrate btter with @commitlint - can even propose integrations/prs)
     * Finish github deploy CLI addon
 * Testing libraries
     * create common packages for some of our most common deps